ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GENROUwS/README.md

 </div>

 ## Simplifications
-The GENSAL model is a variation of the [General Synchronous Machine Model](../README.md)
+The GENROU model is a variation of the [General Synchronous Machine Model](../README.md)
 - $`X''_{q}=X''_{d}`$
 - $`X''_{d}`$ does not saturate
 - Same relative amount of saturation occurs on both $`d`$ and $`q`$ axis